Guide - The Best of Park City

 Homes and condominiums available through rental platforms provide space, kitchens, and privacy that hotels cannot match.
 Properties range from modest condominiums to substantial homes accommodating extended families or groups.

-Consider location carefully—some rental areas require driving to access restaurants and activities.
+Consider location carefully—some rental areas require significant driving to access restaurants and activities.

 Camping Options

-For those seeking outdoor accommodation, Jordanelle State Park offers camping with reservoir access within reasonable driving distance of Park City attractions.
+For those seeking outdoor accommodation, Jordanelle State Park offers camping with reservoir access within 20 minutes of Park City attractions.

 Create Your Free Park City Guide →